 Finally, connect the Ethernet cable into the ASIC.

-Step 2) Find your rig on your network.
+Step 2) Find Your Dogecoin Mining rig on your network

 You can use Advanced IP Scanner, which is a free software.
 Once downloaded, run it once.
 It will look something like this.
 Make sure the IP range matches your local IP range on your DHCP server or router.
 Go ahead and click Scan.

-Step 4) Type in “Root” for both username and password, which will be the default login.
-After entering both credentials, you will be logged in to your main antminer page.
+Type in “Root” for both username and password, which will be the default login.
+After entering both credentials, you will be logged in to your main Antminer page.

 You can choose one of the many dogecoin pools available which is show below: